 Lady Gaga and Paloma Faith are perfect examples of artists that have inputted their personality into their style to create a unique image in the music industry.
 It’s important that what you perform musically matches your image.
 The most important thing to remember is to be comfortable on stage with what you’re wearing.

 Looking at other artists with similar music to you and see what image they’ve adopted, youtube and artist websites are a great resource to observe what others are doing.

-Consistency is key
+#5 Consistency is key for musician branding

 Your image is the thing that sells you when you’re not singing.
-Therefore making sure your consistent with all aspects of your brand is essential, from the logos on your artwork, to your social media, to your outfits and promotional material.
+Therefore making sure you’re consistent with all aspects of your brand is essential, from the logos on your artwork, to your social media, to your outfits and promotional material.